Aboriginal and Torres Strait Islander viewers are advised that this website might contain images of people who are deceased.

 Trip Planner

-East Arnhem Land is home to thousands of species of native wildlife.
-Having an expanse of varying ecsystems, wildlife in East Arnhem Land flourishes with habitats varying from the waters of the Gulf of Carpentaria to monsoonal wetlands and everything in between.
+East Arnhem Land is home to an expansive array of native wildlife species.
+With a broad range of ecosystems, wildlife in East Arnhem Land flourishes with habitats varying from the waters of the Gulf of Carpentaria to monsoonal wetlands and much in between.

-Prolific wildlife in East Arnhem Land includes hundreds of bird species including the blue-faced honeyeater, and the iconic Australian kangaroo and wallaby just to name a few.
-The region is one of Australia’s most spectacular marine and coastal destinations and is home to a variety of marine animals such as the saltwater crocodile, dolphins, dugongs, turtles and countless fish species including the barramundi and spanish mackerel.
+The prolific wildlife in East Arnhem Land includes more than 200 bird species and the iconic Australian kangaroos and wallabies.
+The region is one of Australia’s most spectacular marine and coastal destinations and is home to a wide variety of marine animals including saltwater crocodiles, dolphins, dugong, turtles and myriad fish species including the barramundi and Spanish mackerel.

 For the animal lover, there's plenty to discover in East Arnhem Land.